sjjrun/swarm_control_rfs/README.md

 This repository contains:

-1. The description (README.md) of code composition and dyamic result.
+1. The description (README.md) of code composition and dynamic result.
 2. The source code (*.m) of RFS-based control and plot.
 3. The picture (*.png and *.gif) of result.